otammato/CICD_GitHub_Actions_pipeline_demo/README.md

 <br><br>
-## or Manually build app and push the image to the Docker Hub:
+## This is how to manually build app and push the image to the Docker Hub:

 ##### build the project
 ```